graphql/graphql-spec/spec/Section 3 -- Type System.md

 to a meta-field.
 For example, `Business.__typename` is _not_ a valid schema coordinate.

-Note: Unions members are not valid schema coordinates since they are references to existing types in the schema.
-This preserves the 1:1 mapping property of schema coordinates as stated above.
+Note: A union member is not a valid _schema coordinate_ as they reference existing types in the schema.
+This preserves the uniqueness property of a _schema coordinate_ as stated above.

 Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}, but a separate standalone grammar, intended to be used by tools to reference types,